zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 #### Reason for Rejection

-This is similar to the proposed option but allows many Zarf packages to be stuck together.
 While managing the configuration of multiple packages together in this way can be nicer for simple deployments it can get difficult to manage many deployments together where say a database may be included and need to be deployed many times because there is no true DAG behind the dependency tree.
-It also does not allow namespaces to be easily present elsewhere such as in `actions`.
+It also does not allow namespaces to be easily templated elsewhere such as in `actions`.

 ### Option 7 (Package Remix Style)